paul-hammant/tbd/content/branch-for-release/index.md

 ### Late branch creation

-Some teams release from a tag on the trunk, and do not create a branch at that time.
+Some teams [release from a tag on the trunk](/release-from-trunk/), and do not create a branch at that time.
+That in itself is **an alternate practice to this one, "branch for release"**.

-Those teams wait for a bug that needs fixing for a released, before creating a branch from the release tag.
+Those teams wait for a bug that needs fixing for a released, before creating a branch from the release tag (if they are not going to just issue another release from the trunk).

 Brad Appleton points out that many do not realize that branches can be created **retroactively**.
 That is taken advantage of here in the case of bugs after "release from tag", or even changes for point release.